EU Releases New Standard Contractual Clauses Language

 Want to know more about what’s happening with European data transfers?

-Hear from Bruno Gencarelli, the EU Head of Data Flows and Protection at WireWheel’s Spokes Conference, June 29 and 30.
-Register here.
+Watch the session recording to hear from Bruno Gencarelli, the EU Head of Data Flows and Protection from WireWheel’s Spokes Privacy Conference here.

 Suggested Blog Posts